RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-To identify the works of different first authors with the same family name, insert the initial(s) of all the first authors’ given names in the in-text references.
+To identify the works of different first authors with the same family name, insert the initial(s) of all the first authors’ given names in the in-text citations.
 In the reference list, order their works by the year of publication.

 #### In-text citation